firebirdberlin/nightdream/docs/faq/faq_en.md

 the android system) the widget is no longer updated.
 If you want to (re-) enable this service you can disable and re-enable the autostart of the app.
 This triggers the start of the service.

-### The interface is locked

-If Night Clock shows a lock symbol in the top left corner instead of the menu icon (aka burger icon) the user interface is locked.
-In order to unlock simply long press the lock icon.
-Vice versa the user interface is locked by long pressing the menu icon.

-If the standby mode is enabled, the user interface always starts in locked mode.

 [Top](#Table-of-Contents)